 During a pelvic exam, your doctor looks for medical problems in your pelvis, vagina and the pelvic floor — the area that your hip bones encompass.
 Your doctor will examine your external genitalia, vagina and pelvic organs as well as your pelvic muscle floor strength.

-Many women do not need a pelvic exam every year.
-But when it takes place, it’s part of your annual well-woman visit with your physician.
+Leslie says that many women don’t need a pelvic exam every year.
+But when it takes place, it’s part of your annual well-woman visit with your healthcare provider.

-But be sure to discuss with your physician whether you need a pelvic exam during your well-woman visit.
-You should have a pelvic exam if you have any concerns about bladder function, sexual function, experience any symptoms or have any concerns.
+Be sure to discuss with your provider whether you need a pelvic exam during your well-woman visit.
+Leslie says you should have a pelvic exam if you have any concerns about:

 Even if a woman does not need a pap and/or a pelvic exam, she should still see her medical health provider every year.